 Each cup pictured on this card symbolizes a different opportunity or choice.
-Not all the cups are offering a good deal, in fact, some cups bring misfortune.
+Not all the cups offer a good deal; in fact, some cups bring misfortune.
 In a nutshell, the Seven of Cups encourages you to think before you act.

 - The Suit of Cups deals with the element of water.
 The element of water represents matters of the heart and deals with relationships, emotions, and intuition.